 Thankfully there are highly effective treatments available for hay fever, including nasal spray Avamys.
 Available at HealthExpress, our service is quick and convenient so you can receive your hay fever treatment within just 24 hours of ordering, making all the difference.
-All you need to do is fill in our online consultation that is then reviewed by one of our UK registered doctors that takes minutes to complete.
+All you need to do is fill in our online consultation that is then reviewed by one of our partner doctors that takes minutes to complete.

 Hay fever - or seasonal allergic rhinitis as it is medically known - is caused by an allergy to pollen and is a common condition in the UK, affecting over 10 million people.
 The symptoms of hay fever are usually first experienced in childhood, but can develop at any age.